 About vulvar cancer

 Adenocarcinoma.
-Adenocarcinoma starts in the Bartholin’s glands or vulvar sweat glands, and it accounts for a small percentage of vulvar cancers.
+Adenocarcinoma starts in the Bartholin’s glands or vulvar sweat glands, and accounts for a small percentage of vulvar cancer.
 It is usually found on the sides of the vaginal opening.

 Melanoma.
-Melanoma is another type of skin cancer that accounts for about 2% to 4% of vulvar cancers.
+Melanoma is another type of skin cancer that accounts for about 2% to 4% of vulvar cancer.
 It occurs most often on the clitoris or the labia minora.
 Women with melanoma on other parts of their body have an increased risk of developing vulvar melanoma.
+Vulvar melanoma is often treated using similar approaches for the treatment of melanoma in other parts of the body.